 If you run in any goldfish keeping circles, then you’ve definitely heard people say that goldfish are cold-water fish and shouldn’t be kept in heated tanks.
 You’ve probably also encountered people who insisted that goldfish should only be kept in heated tanks since room temperature water can feel cold to the touch.
 And then, of course, there are the people you encounter who insist that the temperature your goldfish are kept at doesn’t matter, but they should only be kept in ponds and not indoor tanks.

 With all these differing opinions and information sources, it can be confusing to know what’s best.
-If you live in a very hot or cold area, you have likely thought you can’t keep goldfish outdoors in your area.
+The ideal temperature for goldfish, whether they’re kept indoors or outdoors is 16-22°C (60.8-71.6°F).
+Fancy goldfish have lower tolerances to changes in temperature and should be kept at 20-23°C (68-74°F).
 When it comes to temperature ranges for goldfish, there is some fact and some fiction.
 We’re here to help clear all of it up.

 Tank or Pond?

 When it comes to where you keep your goldfish, there really isn’t a science to it.
-If you live in an area where water temperatures rarely exceed 50-60˚F, then your goldfish would need a heated pond or an indoor home.
+If you live in an area where water temperatures rarely exceed 50-60˚F (10-15.5˚C), then your goldfish would need a heated pond or an indoor home.
 If you live in a tropical area with no shade, then your goldfish would likely need an indoor environment to ensure their water doesn’t get too hot during the hottest, sunniest parts of the day.
+Alternatively, you would have to invest in a water chiller system to ensure that the water in your pond doesn’t get too warm.

 You really have to use your best judgement when choosing whether you’ll keep your goldfish indoors or outdoors.
 Some people even have a pond for part of the year and a tank for the other part of the year.
 That is all up to you and how well you feel you will be able to manage water temperatures either indoors or outdoors.
 Keep in mind, though, that water heaters are far more accessible and affordable than water cooling systems, so it’s usually best to err on the side of the cooler environment.